 There are two seemingly puzzling facts about the appearance of the $C_0$ function \eqref{eq:C0def}.
 The first emerges in the context of 2D bootstrap, and the second concerns 3D gravity.
 Both are tied to the observation that the function $C_0$ is rather universal, despite the qualitative difference in either the derivation or the geometric realization that depends on the weights of the objects.
 In this sense, we say that there is a thin line between states above and below the black hole threshold.

-As noted in \cite{CCHM22}, the two issues are related.
+It was noted in \cite{CCHM22} that the two issues are related.
 We will now make some comments regarding each of these two issues and hope that they can also shed light on their connections.